 Religions and the Practice of Peace

-Started in 2014, the initiative on Religions and the Practice of Peace (RPP), led by Dean David N. Hempton, seeks to stimulate cross-disciplinary conversation and scholarship to explore how individuals and communities worldwide have drawn on religious and spiritual resources to foster mutual understanding, harmonious relations, cooperation, well-being, justice, and peace across differences of religion, sect, nationality, ethnicity, and culture and how such efforts can inform contemporary peacebuilding theory and practice.
+Started in 2014, the initiative on Religions and the Practice of Peace (RPP), led by Dean David N. Hempton, seeks to stimulate cross-disciplinary conversation and scholarship to explore how individuals and communities worldwide have drawn on religious and spiritual resources to foster mutual understanding, harmonious relations, cooperation, well-being, justice, and peace across differences of religion, sect, nationality, race, ethnicity, and culture and how such efforts can inform contemporary peacebuilding theory and practice.